Aulterra Investigation

 The original idea was to prove to the radio station administrators that they should separate themselves from this product because it discredited the station.
 Subsequently, it just seemed like a better idea to try to prove that the manufacturers were making fraudulent claims, and should be closed down.

-After several failed attempts to access a Farraday Cage to test whether the stickers had any effect on radio waves, members of the Aulterra Committee devised an experiment that exploited the relationship between microwaves (similar to the radio waves associated with cellular phones) (microwave ovens are among the appliances Aulterra claims to protect consumers from) and measurable heat, and an experiment was conducted in the CFI West kitchen (otherwise known as the IIG lab).
+While there was initially talk of obtaining a Faraday Cage to test whether the stickers had any effect on radio waves, members of the Aulterra Committee devised a much simpler experiment that exploited the relationship between microwaves and measurable heat.
+Remember, microwaves are similar to the radio waves associated with cellular phones, and microwave ovens are among the appliances from which Aulterra claims to protect consumers.
+Using this logic, an experiment was conducted in the CFI-West kitchen which mysteriously contains a plaque reading "IIG lab."
+Click here for the complete description of this experiment.

 April 30, 2007